Is Your Boxer at Risk? 9 Genetic Health Issues You Must Know About

 6. Degenerative Myelopathy

-Often, dogs are euthanized within six to 12 months of disease onset due to loss of mobility or respiratory function.
+Because DM has no cure, affected dogs are often euthanized within six to twelve months of disease onset due to complete loss of mobility or respiratory function.

 Symptoms